New Balance Vazee Summit v2 Review

 There is no arguing — this is a very comfortable shoe.
 As we already mentioned, we love how the seamless, stretchy inner liner hugs our foot without feeling too tight or putting undue strain on the top and sides of our feet.
 Lengthwise, it seems to fit true to size, and we felt that much like the HOKA ONE ONE Challenger ATR 4, it runs slightly narrow in the forefoot.
 If you have a wider foot, like we do, rest assured that the upper is flexible enough to accommodate you without feeling cramped or pinched, something that cannot be said about the Speedcross 4.
 This shoe also ranked near the top of our water bucket test, absorbing very little amounts of water, and doing an effective job at shedding it after the five-minute run.
 We must point out, though, that when waterlogged, the inner liner tends to slide around within the shoe.
 As one of the more comfortable options available, we gave it 8 out of 10 points.

-Our pair of size men's 11 shoes weighed in at 19.9 ounces on our independent scale.
+Our scale had the size 11 weighing in at 19.9 ounces.
 This was good enough for second best in the entire review, but so far behind the featherweight La Sportiva Helios 2.0 that we gave it only 8 out of 10 points.
-We can honestly say that the numbers on the scale do translate, and much like our best overall trail running shoe, the Nike Air Zoom Terra Kiger 4, our feet did feel lighter when running in these shoes.
+We can honestly say that the numbers on the scale do translate, and much like the Nike Air Zoom Terra Kiger 4, our feet did feel lighter when running in these shoes.

 Over the years of testing and running on the trails, we have noticed that sensitivity and underfoot protection are two attributes that are often at odds with each other.
 In the case of the Vazee Summit v2, this is certainly the case.
 While it felt like one of the least protective underfoot, it was also one of the most sensitive, ranked the same as the Altra Lone Peak 3.5 as well as the Saucony Peregrine 7.
 While this shoe is probably not protective enough to simply stomp over any obstacles in its path, it has fantastic trail feel for those runners who enjoy a dancing cadence.
 8 out of 10 points.